 Why would sexual assault survivors be interested in rape play?

-For years, survivors of sexual assault have come to me in a period of distress over their desire to act out a rape scene.
-Each one has felt some sense of guilt, disgust, or confusion over why they are drawn to the idea of rape play.
+For years, survivors of sexual assault have come to me in a period of distress over their desire to act out a rape fantasy.
+Each one has felt some sense of guilt, disgust, or confusion over why they are drawn to the idea of CNC.
 Many are upset that people will think their desire to act out a scene like this means they deserved or wanted to get assaulted.
 Obviously, these things are not true–but to survivors, especially, the stress of these issues is very real.

-Rape play is not an assault.
+CNC is not an assault.
 It is a complex scene of defined consent, safety protocols, and careful attention to the well-being of one’s partner.
 It is heavily communicated and planned out.
 It is controlled–and that is a key component.

 Many survivors are unaware that rape play can actually be beneficial to their recovery, and may even help them manage symptoms of PTSD.
 Obviously, this kink is not for everyone.
 Some people are completely against the idea of recreating such a traumatic event, and that’s perfectly valid.
 No one should ever be pressured into this or any other sexual act.
 However, for those who are interested and willing to explore this area, there is a potential for some amazing development.

 In the field of psychology, fears and phobias are treated with a method called exposure therapy.
 There are many ways to go about this but they all essential involve exposing people to the things they fear the most in order to re-condition them to stay calm.
-By exposing people to their fears in a safe environment, they are able to work on relaxation techniques and combat the stress responce their body goes through.
+By exposing people to their fears in a safe environment, they are able to work on relaxation techniques and combat the stress response their body goes through.
 This is essentially how rape play can be beneficial to survivors.
 By experiencing an “assault” in a safe and supportive environment, survivors are able to control the scene and “take back” some of the power they feel they have been robbed of.
 Some people report feeling less triggered as a result of working through these issues in the bedroom, and others find a sense of empowerment by controlling such an intense experience in a safe way.

 Some important requirements for this to work: